 The Illaware plum (which isn’t a real plum) grows on an evergreen tree named Podocarpus elatus.
 The fleshy part of the seed cone is used in condiments.

 Muntries (Kunzea pomifera) are low-growing plants native to Australia’s southern coast.
-The plants produce berries that are roughly 1 cm in diameter and taste a bit like an apple but more spicy.
+The plants produce berries that are roughly 1 cm in diameter and taste a bit like an apple but spicier.
 The texture is crunchy.
 Mature berries are green with a tinge of red.

 The berries are famous for containing several times more antioxidants than blueberries.